New Media Launching Soon!

 A press release has long been an essential tool in the arsenal of public relations and serves as an announcement to the media.
 A press release helps you break and shape stories surrounding your business, attracting attention and, in the best cases, changing attention to interest and then to action.

-The best press releases can do far more than the dry announcements they have traditionally been used for, instead of helping to define the terms of engagement with the media and the public, providing a framework for the story that ensures others play as active a part in the telling of that story as you do.
+The best press releases can do far more than the dry announcements they have traditionally been used for; instead, they help to define the terms of engagement with the media and the public, providing a framework for the story that ensures others play as active a part in the telling of that story as you do.

 This is a big difference that many people miss.
 When I first started writing press releases, my tactic was to write the news story as I would see it in the newspaper.
-My logic went: the less work an overworked, underpaid journalist has to do to fill those column inches, the more likely they are to run my story over someone else.
+My logic went: the less work an overworked, underpaid journalist has to do to fill those column inches, the more likely they will run my story over someone else's.
 This tactic had some success, especially in specialist fields and for local stories, where the institutions aren’t as well supported.

 But as time has gone by, I’ve found the practices that work best have more to do with hooks, sore thumbs, and challenges – things that demand some work from both the public and the journalists, but that also promise that work will be worth it in the end.